calliope-edu/ptx-mcp23017/README.md

 # MakeCode Extension

-In the extension, the I²C address must be defined first.
+In the extension, the I²C address must be defined first (at least if you are using more than one).
 After that, digital pins can either be read from or written to.